Children's Book Review: Santa Claus, The Easter Bunny, The Tooth Fairy and Jesus

 Three out of four of these childhood legends presented in our culture dissolve into extras on a set of light created by the remaining hero.
 The hare and the phantom tooth-collecting sprite are reduced to lies that hurt children unnecessarily.
 In contrast, legend of Jesus cannot be positively disproved with full certainty or to a statistical significance.

-The book uses hilarious illustrations by Christine Alt Parry that season the text with joy that clothes what Mr. Parry writes with personality and substance.
-I like the opne where wedding guests taste water that Jesus has turned into wine --It becomes a wine tasting event!
+The book uses hilarious illustrations by Christine Alt Parry that season the text with humor.
+I like the one in which wedding guests taste water that Jesus has turned into wine... and it becomes a wine tasting event!
 One guest states, "The wine has grassy undertones..."
 Another offers, "I detect notes of seaweed, myself!"

 Humor and Light